Two Day Strategic Iran Oil & Gas Post Sanctions Summit 2016

 Prior to this event, there was some controversy created by anti-Iranian political actors attempting to discredit anything related to Iran.
 A Google search for "Iran Oil & Gas Summit" displayed results suggesting there were terrorist sponsors to the event.
 This may have been the trigger for some of the delays experienced by those whose visa applications were delayed or even denied.
 While mainly a problem in the US, the issue in Google's search results very likely influenced many would-be participants to question their participation.
 Google would not respond to requests to intervene.
-The only way the organizers could remove these damaging results was to hire at a very steep fee, search professionals known as reputation management services to remove those results.
+The only way the organizers could remove harmful Google results was to hire at a very steep fee, search professionals known as reputation management services to remove those results.
 The organizers refused to do this and instead attempted to counter the damaging search results with a PR campaign that appears to have worked.
 We are posting this notice to assure everyone that this event is a legitimate effort to educate and advance the interests of the community at large.

 Unleashing the Oil & Gas Potential of Post Sanctions Iran

 The two day strategic Iran Oil & Gas Post Sanctions Summit will discuss topics and issues from across the oil and gas value chain, providing delegates with an in-depth insight into Iran – post sanctions.
 Speakers include both senior Iranian representatives and key figures from the international oil and gas community, who will share insights into the exciting opportunities and key challenges that will arise in Iran –post sanctions.

 This oil and gas event is a must-attend for any organisation considering operating in Iran.

 Key Topics to Be Discussed at the Summit Include:

 - A New Era of Opportunity: New Terms, New Projects and Announcements